gonglini/2023ESWContest_free_1035/README.md

 ## Fire detection (Darknet YoloV4)

 The project contains object detection by using darknet yoloV4-tiny.
-I made customize weight file by machine learning.
+We made customize weight file by machine learning.
-I extracted the coordinate value of fire by extracting the coordinate of the bounding box drawn when detecting fire.
+We extracted the coordinate value of fire by extracting the coordinate of the bounding box drawn when detecting fire.
 And i modified batch and subdivision for Jsons capability.

 ### Fire Detection (IR sensor)